Clinical manifestations of Sjögren's syndrome: Exocrine gland disease

 In primary or secondary SS, decreased exocrine gland function leads to dry eye and dry mouth [1,2].
 In addition, a wide variety of other disease manifestations can occur in SS.
 The clinical manifestations of SS are divided into the exocrine gland features and the extraglandular disease features .

 The clinical manifestations of exocrine gland disease in SS will be reviewed here.
 The extraglandular manifestations, the classification and diagnosis, and the treatment of both sicca and extraglandular manifestations are discussed separately.
-(See "Clinical manifestations of Sjögren's syndrome: Extraglandular disease" and "Diagnosis and classification of Sjögren's syndrome" and "Treatment of dry eye in Sjögren's syndrome: General principles and initial therapy" and "Treatment of dry mouth and other non-ocular sicca symptoms in Sjögren's syndrome" and "Treatment of systemic and extraglandular manifestations of Sjögren’s syndrome".)
+(See "Clinical manifestations of Sjögren's syndrome: Extraglandular disease" and "Diagnosis and classification of Sjögren's syndrome" and "Treatment of dry eye in Sjögren's syndrome: General principles and initial therapy" and "Treatment of dry mouth and other non-ocular sicca symptoms in Sjögren's syndrome" and "Overview of the management and prognosis of Sjögren's syndrome".)

 Major features — The exocrine gland involvement is primarily dry eye disease and salivary hypofunction, but other manifestations may also be seen.
 The exocrine manifestations include: